cyber-prags/Grocery_App_Store/README.md

 - **Products**: This table provides a comprehensive overview of our store's inventory.
 It includes Product_ID, Product_Name, Price, per_rate, Expiry_Date, Store_QTY, Picture, Availability, and Category_ID.
 These details allow us to efficiently manage our product listings.

 - **Purchases**: The Purchases table tracks customer transactions, documenting crucial details such as Purchase_ID, Customer_ID, Category_ID, Product_ID, Quantity, and Total Price.
 It is the core of our order management system, facilitating the smooth processing of customer purchases.

+## Architecture and Features

+Grocify's architecture is thoughtfully organized into folders and files, ensuring a structured and efficient development environment:

+- `**Templates Folder**`: This directory is dedicated to housing all HTML files responsible for the view layer, providing the visual components of our web application.

+- `**Static Folder**`: Here, you'll find all the CSS and image files used to enhance the aesthetics and user interface of the platform, ensuring a visually pleasing and responsive design.

+- `**models.py**`: This Python script defines the database models that underpin our application, outlining the structure and relationships within the database.

+- `**Grocery_store.sqlite3**`: The database file where all the tables, customer profiles, product information, and order data are stored, ensuring efficient data management.

+- `**app.py**`: The central hub of our application, app.py manages all routes and functions necessary to run the web application, serving as the core logic and functionality provider.

+### Key Features

+Grocify is designed to offer a range of features to both managers/admins and customers, ensuring a seamless and personalized grocery shopping experience:

+- **CRUD Operations**: The application supports Create, Read, Update, and Delete (CRUD) operations for managers.
+This empowers them to have complete control over categories and products, allowing for the addition, modification, and removal of items from the inventory.

+- **Customer Cart**: Customers can conveniently add items to their cart, facilitating a straightforward shopping experience.
+They can effortlessly manage their orders, providing a hassle-free path to purchase.

+- **Personalized Shopping**: Grocify leverages analytics to offer a personalized shopping experience.
+Based on previous purchases, the platform can suggest products to customers, making their shopping journeys more tailored to their preferences.

+- **Data Visualization**: Integration of visualizations enhances the manager's experience by providing insights into sales trends and customer behavior.
+These visualizations offer valuable data-driven decision-making support, ensuring the business stays on track and adapts to changing needs.

+Grocify is more than an online grocery store; it's a platform that combines convenience, personalization, and data-driven insights to redefine the grocery shopping experience.
+Explore our architecture, experience our features, and embark on a journey of seamless and insightful grocery shopping.